thejoshwolfe/yazl/README.md

 Internally, large amounts of file data are piped to `outputStream` using `pipe()`, which means throttling happens appropriately when this stream is piped to a slow destination.

-Data becomes available in this stream soon after calling `addFile()` for the first time.
+Data becomes available in this stream soon after calling `addFile()` or the like for the first time.
 Clients can call `pipe()` on this stream immediately after getting a new `ZipFile` instance.
 It is not necessary to add all files and call `end()` before calling `pipe()` on this stream.